 - If you are an employee, you need to submit:

 - If you are studying at a UK university, you need to submit:

 - Proof of enrollment.

 - No objection letter from School or University in the UK.

 - If you are unemployed and married to a UK citizen, you need to submit:

 - Your spouse’s Confirmation of Employment.
-This document should be issued by the employer of your spouse, and must indicate details as the position held by your spouse within the company, as well as the starting date.
+This document should be issued by the employer of your spouse and must indicate details such as the position held by your spouse within the company, as well as the starting date.